Ay981/ecommerce-frontend/README.md

 ---

-**Built with ❤️ using Next.js, TypeScript, and modern web technologies.**
+**Built with ❤️ using Next.js, TypeScript, Tailwind, RTK Query, and modern web tooling.**